smartcontractkit/full-blockchain-solidity-course-js/CONTRIBUTING.md

 Never made an open-source contribution before?
 Wondering how contributions work in this project?
 Here's a quick run-down!

-- Find an issue that you want to address or a feature that you would like to add.
+- Find an issue that you want to address or a feature that you want to add.

 - Fork the repository associated with the issue to your local GitHub organization.
 This means that you will have a copy of the repository under `your-GitHub-username/repository-name`.